Ron Slay

-Ronald Sylvester Slay (born June 29, 1981) is an American professional basketball player.
-He was Southeastern Conference player of the year as a senior at Tennessee.
+Ronald Sylvester Slay (born June 29, 1981) is an American former professional basketball player.
+He was the Southeastern Conference player of the year and an All-American as a senior at Tennessee.

 College career

 Ron Slay played for Pearl-Cohn High School in Nashville, Tennessee before transferring to prep powerhouse Oak Hill Academy and then heading to the University of Tennessee.
 As a freshman in 1999–2000, Slay averaged 9.7 points and 4.4 rebounds per game as the Volunteers went 26–7 and won the SEC.
 In the 2000 NCAA Tournament, Slay and the Vols made their first Sweet Sixteen appearance since 1981.
 The next season, Slay upped his averages to 12.9 points and 5.3 rebounds per game.
 He was named third team all-conference and team MVP.

 Slay was poised to have another strong year as a junior, as he became a regular starter for the Volunteers and again showed improvement in his production, raising his averages to 14.8 points and 6.3 rebounds per game.
 However, Slay tore his anterior cruciate ligament and was limited to 14 games.
 After rehabbing during the offseason, Slay had a breakout year as a senior.
 He averaged 21.2 points and 7.8 rebounds per game and was named the Associated Press SEC Player of the Year and a third team All-American.